Teoroo-CMC/PiNNAcLe-FT/README.md

 # PiNNAcLe-FT
 This is the repository for foundation model distillation and fine-tuning (FT) workflows with PiNNAcLe.
 The demonstration example is the H3O+(aq) system, where we have used MACE-MatPES-r2SCAN as the foundation model and CP2K as the DFT-labeller in the FT.
-If you are inspired by PiNNAcle-FT or interested to use it, please refer to the associated publication: Zhan-Yun Zhang, Alicia van Hess, Linnéa Andersson, and Chao Zhang, "Molecular Dynamics of the Excess Proton in Water with Reactive and Polarizable Machine Learning Interatomic Potentials", 2026.
+If you are inspired by PiNNAcLe-FT or interested to use it, please refer to the associated publication: Zhan-Yun Zhang, Alicia van Hess, Linnéa Andersson, and Chao Zhang, "Molecular Dynamics of the Excess Proton in Water with Reactive and Polarizable Machine Learning Interatomic Potentials", 2026.

 # Project structure
 In the following project structure, _*_ denotes the random seed, _<...>_ indicates an arbitrary sequence of characters.